-In order to graduate from a program, students must have an overall 80% Grade Point Average, and an overall attendance record of 80%.
+In order to graduate from a program, students must have an overall 80% Grade Point Average, an overall attendance record of 80%, and must have a passing score on the state's CDL written and practical examination.
+The maximum time allowed to complete any program is 150% of the total clock hours of the program.